kailash-manasarovar/statement/docs/timeline/2024/april.md

 - I pass the group just after the crossroads with the Marquis de Campo, opposite Deutsche Bank,  although it's difficult to be precise on this and it could have been further back.
 - As I get to about two metres in front of the sauntering group, the small girl is told to run up beside me on the right, which she does.
 - I look down at her; she looks up, seems to get shy, smiles and runs back.
-- While this is happening, someone is doing something on my left side which I am unaware of; powder in my ear or neck, dissolving patch on some bare skin, some psychoactive substance is applied somehow; a [distraction technique and drug application](../../crimes/poisoning.md#distraction-techniques-before-application).
+- While this is happening, someone is doing something on my left side which I am unaware of; powder in my ear or neck, dissolving patch on some bare skin, some psychoactive substance is applied somehow - a [distraction technique with drug application](../../crimes/poisoning.md#distraction-techniques-before-application).
 - I keep walking, the gypsies behind me.
 - I'm getting close to the top of the Calle Diana where the tunnel is.
 - There is a tapas bar on the corner, Lizarran.